Carmen de Lavallade: Career

 In 2003, de Lavallade appeared in the rotating cast of the off-Broadway staged reading of Wit & Wisdom.
 In 2010, she appeared in a one-night-only concert semi-staged reading of Evening Primrose by Stephen Sondheim.
 In 2014, de Lavallade premiered her solo show As I Remember It.
 The work was a meditation on her history in dance through performance, film, and storytelling.

-Personal life
+Personal life and death

-De Lavallade had resided in New York City with her husband Geoffrey Holder until his death on October 5, 2014.
+De Lavallade resided in New York City with her husband Geoffrey Holder until his death on October 5, 2014.
 Their lives were the subject of the 2005 Linda Atkinson and Nick Doob documentary Carmen and Geoffrey.
 The couple had one son, Léo.
 De Lavallade's brother-in-law was Boscoe Holder.

+De Lavallade died following a short illness at a hospital in Englewood, New Jersey, on December 29, 2025, at the age of 94.